-Why Do Gross Profits and Job Costing Systems Matter in Construction Companies?
+Why Does Job Costing Matter in Construction Companies?

 Your Gross Income minus the cost of producing that income equals Gross Profit.
 You might want to think of your Gross Profit as what you’ve “earned” from the individual projects you’ve decided to take on.

-Here are some typical questions many construction-business owners initially ask about gross profits and job costing…
+Here are some typical questions many construction business owners initially ask about gross profits…

 “Why is it important to know how much my gross profit is?”